The reason so many proposals and tenders fail to make it past the first cut? The proposal writer confuses activity with preparation.

 Try this way of working instead.

 Don’t immediately focus on the deadline.
-Instead, focus on ensuring everyone understands:
+Instead, focus on ensuring everyone understands why you are writing a proposal.

 - Exactly what the RFT or RFP is asking for.
 And I mean exactly.